-Failure to comply with the significant regulations and approvals to which the Company's manufacturing facilities and those of its third-party suppliers are subject to may affect the Company's business.
+Failure to comply with the significant regulations and approvals to which our manufacturing facilities and those of our third-party suppliers are subject to may affect our business.

-The Company currently manufactures the Genio system and has entered into relationships with third party suppliers to manufacture and supply certain components of the Genio system.
-The manufacturing practices of the Company and of its third-party suppliers are subject to ongoing regulation and periodic inspection.
+We currently manufacture the Genio system and have entered into relationships with third-party suppliers to manufacture and supply certain components of the Genio system.
+Our manufacturing practices and the manufacturing practices of our third-party suppliers are subject to ongoing regulation and periodic inspection.
 In the United States, the methods used in, and the facilities used for, the manufacture of medical devices must comply with the FDA's Quality System Regulation, or QSR, which is a complex regulatory scheme that covers the procedures and documentation of the design, testing, production, process controls, quality assurance, labeling, packaging, handling, storage, distribution, installation, and servicing of medical devices.
-Furthermore, the Company will be required to verify that its suppliers maintain facilities, procedures and operations that comply with its quality standards and applicable regulatory requirements.
+Furthermore, we will be required to verify that our suppliers maintain facilities, procedures and operations that comply with our quality standards and applicable regulatory requirements.
 The FDA enforces the QSR through periodic announced or unannounced inspections of medical device manufacturing facilities, which may include the facilities of subcontractors.
 The Genio system is also subject to similar state regulations and various laws and regulations of other countries governing manufacturing.

-Any failure to follow and document the adherence to regulatory requirements (including having in place an adequate QMS in line with the most up-to-date standards and regulations) by the Company or its third party suppliers may lead to significant delays in the availability of the Genio system for commercial sale or clinical trials, may result in the termination of or a hold on a clinical trial, or may delay or prevent filing or approval or maintenance of marketing applications for the Genio system.
+Any failure to follow and document the adherence to regulatory requirements (including having in place an adequate quality management system in line with the most up-to-date standards and regulations) by us or our third-party suppliers may lead to significant delays in the availability of the

+Genio system for commercial sale or clinical trials, may result in the termination of or a hold on a clinical trial, or may delay or prevent filing or approval or maintenance of marketing applications for the Genio system.

 In the United States, the FDA and other federal and state agencies, including the U.S. Department of Justice, closely regulate compliance with all requirements governing medical device products, including requirements pertaining to marketing and promotion of devices in accordance with the provisions of the approved labeling and manufacturing of products in accordance with cGMP requirements.
 Violations of such requirements may lead to investigations alleging violations of the FDCA and other statutes, including the False Claims Act and other federal and state healthcare fraud and abuse laws as well as state consumer protection laws.

-Failure to comply with all regulatory requirements, and later discovery of previously unknown adverse events or other problems with the Company's products, manufacturers or manufacturing processes, may yield various results, including:
+Our failure to comply with all regulatory requirements, and later discovery of previously unknown adverse events or other problems with our products, manufacturers or manufacturing processes, may yield various results, including:

-- litigation involving patients using the Company's products; - restrictions on the Company's products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials;

-- untitled or warning letters; - fines, restitution or disgorgement of profits or revenues; - consent decrees; - total or partial suspension or clinical hold of one or more of the Company's clinical trials; - total or partial suspension or withdrawal of regulatory approvals; - total or partial suspension of production or distribution; - delay or refusal to approve pending applications or supplements to approved applications or to provide future market authorizations, certifications or approvals; - mandatory communications with physicians and other customers about concerns related to actual or potential safety, efficacy, and other issues involving the Company; - withdrawal of the products from the market; - mandatory product recalls or seizure of products; - damage to relationships with any potential collaborators; - unfavorable press coverage and damage to the Company's reputation; or - injunctions or the imposition of civil or criminal penalties.
+- litigation involving patients using our products; - restrictions on our products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - untitled or warning letters; - fines, restitution or disgorgement of profits or revenues; - consent decrees; - total or partial suspension or clinical hold of one or more of our clinical trials; - total or partial suspension or withdrawal regulatory approvals; - total or partial suspension of production or distribution; - delay of or refusal to approve pending applications or supplements to approved applications or to provide future market authorizations, certifications or approvals; - mandatory communications with physicians and other customers about concerns related to actual or potential safety, efficacy, and other issues involving us; - withdrawal of the products from the market; - mandatory product recalls or seizure of products; - damage to relationships with any potential collaborators; - unfavorable press coverage and damage to our reputation; or - injunctions or the imposition of civil or criminal penalties.